 We started the following day by doing a beginning sounds sorting activity using the Letter A vocabulary cards and the letter B vocabulary cards (available in this Phonics Letter of the Week unit).
 Once again, we really over-emphasized the beginning sound so that he could really hear the “a” or the “b”.
 While this is not something he has mastered yet nor can he independently sort the vocabulary cards, he understands that we are listening for the beginning sound and, at this point in time, I’m really happy that he has grasped that concept!

 We did some more Beginning Sounds Worksheets, this time using Dot Paints.
-I’ve mentioned it before: this little man is NOT fond of colouring in.
+I’ve mentioned it before: this little man is NOT fond of coloring in.
 However, I don’t want that to stop us from doing things, so we improvise where we can 😀

 Filip loves to read – well, pretend read.
 His older brothers and sister are reading and he often grabs a booklet from his blue tub and asks me to read with him.
 (I love Reading A-Z and have used their booklets and accompanying worksheets for my kids during school holidays.)
 While I am not going to teach him any sight words, at least, not right now, I decided to try out the flip book from my Phonics Letter of the Week – Bb unit.
-I’m so glad I did: he loved the idea of his very own booklet that he even coloured in some of the pictures!
+I’m so glad I did: he loved the idea of his very own booklet that he even colored in some of the pictures!

 I have been often asked how these booklets are assembled: they are quite simple to make, actually!
 Just cut out the top and bottom rectangles, then cut the bottom rectangle along the dashed lines.
 The top is left intact as it forms the base for the flip book.
-Once coloured, the “flip pages” are stacked one on top of the other and secured together with a couple of staples.
+Once colored, the “flip pages” are stacked one on top of the other and secured together with a couple of staples.
 It should look like this:

 We also did a balloon tissue paper scrunch craft to get those little finger muscles working.
 The template for the balloon is available here.

 Our final day for the letter Bb we started with a sensory activity.
 Since B is for balloon, we filled up some balloons with different things: rice, beans, sugar (we didn’t have sand), flour and hair gel.
 We played for quite a while with them, talking about how they feel and comparing one balloon to another.
 When the kids came home from school, Filip told them about our little sensory play and they all got into it, feeling each balloon and trying to guess what was inside.
 Then, of course, my boys decided to have a balloon fight and I had to take them away before they popped!
-Here is a pic of Filip:
+Here is a pic of Filip.

 He also did a Bb maze, using stamps to get from one side to the other.
 He still goes in random order, but that’s OK!